sn123/red/README.md

 <img src="https://github.com/sn123/red/raw/master/screenshots/red.png" width="100">

 Red is a lightweight webserver for quick file sharing between systems on same network.
 Red is also a static web server and can help in quickly hosting any folder and making it accessible on the intranet.
+Red also has very basic support for SPAs (Single Page Apps) by supporting a fallback to / for all 404s.

 It works well for accessing & downloading files from the system to the phone on the same network.

 Binaries can be downloaded from ![releases](https://github.com/sn123/red/releases) page.